 You can indeed watch Monday Night Football games on your computer or mobile device.
 You can use the WatchESPN app, which requires a subscription, or the Yahoo Sports app.

-In 2020, the team of announcers for each of the Monday games was Steve Levy on play-by-play with Louis Riddick and Brian Griese on color commenting duties.
-On the sidelines was Lisa Salters.
+ESPN will keep the same team of announcers from last year for each of the Monday games in 2021 with Steve Levy on play-by-play with Louis Riddick and Brian Griese on color commenting duties.
+On the sidelines, Lisa Salters.

 Monday Night Football has created a bit of a legend for itself thanks to some amazing games and moments that have been replayed and then replayed some more over the past decades.
 We’ve put together five of our favorites to share with you.